huggingface/lerobot/examples/7_get_started_with_real_robot.md

 ### Use `koch.yaml` and the `record` function

 You can use the `record` function from [`lerobot/scripts/control_robot.py`](../lerobot/scripts/control_robot.py) to achieve efficient data recording.
 It encompasses many recording utilities:
-1. Frames from cameras are saved on disk in threads, and at the end of data recoding frames of each episode are encoded into videos.
+1. Frames from cameras are saved on disk in threads, and encoded into videos at the end of recording.
-2. Video streams from the cameras are displayed in window so that you can verify them.
+2. Video streams from cameras are displayed in window so that you can verify them.
 3. Data is stored with [`LeRobotDataset`](../lerobot/common/datasets/lerobot_dataset.py) format which is pushed to your Hugging Face page.
-4. Data is checkpointed during recording, so if you kill the process, you can resume recoding by running the same command.
+4. Checkpoints are done during recording, so if any issue occurs, you can resume recording by re-running the same command again.
 You can also use `--force-override 1` to start recording from scratch.
 5. Set the flow of data recording using command line arguments:
   - `--warmup-time-s` defines the number of seconds before starting data collection.
 It allows the robot devices to warmup and synchronize (10 seconds by default).
   - `--episode-time-s` defines the number of seconds for data recording for each episode (60 seconds by default).